k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Step 1 - Populate trnRefList Translation

 The list of Reference tables available for [TDM extract tasks](/articles/TDM/tdm_gui/24_task_reference_tab.md#reference-tab---extract-task) is populated in the [trnRefList](04_fabric_tdm_library.md#trnreflist) translation object.
 Populate trnRefList with the list of available Reference tables for each LU.
-The following settings must be populated for each record:
+The following settings should be populated for each record:

 - **lu_name** - populated by the LU name.
 - **ID** - populated by a sequence.